Here’s what leaders need to know to cultivate an inclusive workplace.

 While there continues to be an increase in the number of organizations outwardly supporting diversity, equality, and inclusion, studies reveal particularly slow progress toward truly diversifying executive and professional teams globally.

-Lots of organizations are simply unsure of how to employ proper inclusion and diversity strategies to produce positive outcomes.
-Many of the programs being implemented today have a very hands-off, cookie-cutter feel—mostly because no one wants to cross any dangerous boundaries or step on anyone else’s toes.
+Organizations are simply unsure of how to employ proper inclusion and diversity strategies to cultivate an inclusive workplace—mostly because no one wants to cross any uncomfortable boundaries or step on anyone else’s toes, and change is hard.